Conscription in Switzerland: Recruitment

 Service in the army or civil protection usually begins at the age of 20, but recruitment may commence as early as 16 for those interested in preparatory courses, which are a precondition for gaining access to some sectors of the armed forces.

 After the first written communications, all the male conscripts (for which attendance is mandatory) and female volunteers are convoked for an information day (Orientierungstag; Journée d’information; Giornata informativa), usually taking place near the municipality of residence of the attendants.
 During this day they are given a presentation of the army, the civil protection, Switzerland's security policy, an overview of their rights and duties and administrative directives.

 On this occasion conscripts are issued a service record book, used to attest the fulfilment of military obligations.
 It is possible to postpone service up to four years given adequate reasons (e.g. study abroad).
 Any further delaying of service could incur fines.
 Conscripts are advised to either carry out their service in a single long stretch or to fraction their time by undergoing recruit training first and serving in a later phase.

 Recruitment itself takes place over a period of two or three days in one of the six recruitment centres spread across Switzerland (Windisch, Payerne, Sumiswald, Monte Ceneri, Rüti, Mels).
 Recruits are assigned different positions according to their physical fitness, intellectual capabilities and aptitude.

 Military service is not mandatory for women, but they may volunteer for any position.
 In 2016, an expert commission that the Swiss government charged with reviewing the country's conscription system recommended that women be included in the military draft in order to meet its annual demand of 18,000 new soldiers a year.

 Exemption

-People determined unfit for service, where fitness is defined as "satisfying physical, intellectual and mental requirements for military service or civil protection service and being capable of accomplishing these services without harming oneself or others", are exempted from service but pay an additional 3% of annual income tax until the age of 37 but for a maximum of 11 years, unless they are affected by a severe disability.
+Men determined unfit for service, where fitness is defined as "satisfying physical, intellectual and mental requirements for military service or civil protection service and being capable of accomplishing these services without harming oneself or others", are exempted from service but pay an additional 3% of annual income tax until the age of 37 but for a maximum of 11 years, unless they are affected by a severe disability.

 Almost 20% of all conscripts were found unfit for military or civilian service in 2008; the rate is generally higher in urban cantons such as Zurich and Geneva than in the rural ones.
 Swiss citizens living abroad are generally exempted from conscription in time of peace, while dual citizenship grants the individual the option to do his military service abroad, instead of in Switzerland.